Uber Data On 57 Million People Stolen In Massive Hack

 The CEO said that he had "recently learned" of the massive hack, but he wasn't more specific about what he knew and when.

-A source close to the company confirmed to NPR that Uber officials paid hacker $100,000 to delete the data and keep the breach secret.
+A source close to the company confirmed to NPR that Uber officials paid hackers $100,000 to delete the data and keep the breach secret.
 The source also said that chief security officer Joe Sullivan and one of his lieutenants were terminated this week.

 However, Uber declined to confirm how they knew that the data was, in fact, deleted by the hackers.